ismaelucm/massis_tutorial/docs/creatingNewBehavior.md

 MassisLua.createHuman("Agent01", 1, "MainGate")
 ```

-Teh examples shows how configure the inputs parameters of the behavior when it is used in a scenario.
-The path only have one step: Agent01.
-The time to wait when the agent arrive at class1 is 2 seconds and the final destination of the agent, where the agent leaves the faculty, will be either the main gate or the back gate.
+The examples show how configuring the inputs parameters of the behaviour when it is used in a scenario.
+The path only has one step: Class1.
+The time to wait when the agent arrives at class1 is 2 seconds and the final destination of the agent, where the agent leaves the faculty, will be either the main gate or the back gate.
+The action selects one of them randomly.

 ## Launch de scenario